Potassium sorbate

-Potassium sorbate is the potassium salt of sorbic acid, chemical formula CH3CH=CH−CH=CH−CO2K.
+Potassium sorbate is the potassium salt of sorbic acid, structural formula CH3CH=CH−CH=CH−CO2K.
 It is a white salt that is very soluble in water (58.2% at 20 °C).
 It is primarily used as a food preservative (E number 202).
-Potassium sorbate is effective in a variety of applications including food, wine, and personal-care products.
+Potassium sorbate is effective in a variety of applications including food, wine, and personal care products.
 While sorbic acid occurs naturally in rowan and hippophae berries, virtually all of the world's supply of sorbic acid, from which potassium sorbate is derived, is manufactured synthetically.

 Production

 Potassium sorbate is produced industrially by neutralizing sorbic acid with potassium hydroxide.
 The precursor sorbic acid is produced in a two-step process via the condensation of crotonaldehyde and ketene.

 Uses

-Potassium sorbate is used to inhibit molds and yeasts in many foods, such as cheese, wine, yogurt, dried meats, apple cider, dehydrated fruits, soft drinks and fruit drinks, and baked goods.
-It is used in the preparation of items such as hotcake syrup and milkshakes served by fast-food restaurants such as McDonald's.
+Potassium sorbate is used to inhibit molds and yeasts in many foods, such as cheese, wine, yogurt, dried meats, apple cider, dried fruits, soft drinks and fruit drinks, and baked goods.
 It can also be found in the ingredients list of many dried fruit products.
 In addition, herbal dietary supplement products generally contain potassium sorbate, which acts to prevent mold and microbes and to increase shelf life.
 It is used in quantities at which no adverse health effects are known, over short periods of time.
 Labeling of this preservative on ingredient statements reads as "potassium sorbate" or "E202".

-Also, it is used in many personal-care products to inhibit the development of microorganisms for shelf stability.
-Some manufacturers are using this preservative as a replacement for parabens.
-Tube feeding of potassium sorbate reduces the gastric burden of pathogenic bacteria.
+Also, it is used in many personal care products to inhibit the development of microorganisms to increase shelf stability.
+Some manufacturers use this preservative as a replacement for parabens.